-✤ To add two new columns to the template
+To add two new columns to the template

 - 1. Right-click the column A header cell and choose Insert from the shortcut menu. - 2.
-Repeat Step 1 to add another new column.

-Starting from column C, the Excel application shifts all cells to the right.

-- 3. Open the SampleCentricExportBatch/CalibrationData/CompoundCurveExportData folder and drag the CompoundType node from the XML Source tree to cell B12. - 4.
-Open the SampleCentricExportBatch/CalibrationData/CompoundCurveExportData folder and drag the HasActiveReplicates node from the XML Source tree to cell A12.
+Repeat Step 1 to add another new column. - Starting from column C, the Excel application shifts all cells to the right. - 3.
+Open the SampleCentricExportBatch/CalibrationData/CompoundCurveExportData folder and do the following: - a.
+Drag the CompoundType node from the XML Source tree to cell B12. - b.
+Drag the HasActiveReplicates node from the XML Source tree to cell A12.